open-telemetry/opentelemetry-js/experimental/packages/otlp-exporter-base/README.md

 **Note: This is an experimental package under active development.
 New releases may include breaking changes.**

-This module provides a base exporter for web and node to be used with [opentelemetry-collector][opentelemetry-collector-url].
+This module provides base components for OTLP Exporters, both Web and Node.js.

 ## Installation